 Hair Loss Treatment

 Ayurveda considers each individual a different human being who is a combination of the three basic doshas in varying degrees.
-Thus a dosha analysis or an ayurvedic body type analysis is important in any ayurvedic alopecia treatment.
+Thus a dosha analysis or an ayurvedic body type analysis is important in any ayurvedic alopecia management.
 No ayurvedic treatment is ever the same for two different individuals even if they have similar indications.
-While one person may receive panchakarma therapy appropriate to his or her age and seriousness of the complaint, another individual may simply be prescribed appropriate ayurvedic medicine.
-It is therefore vital that you always consult an ayurvedic practitioner before taking any kind of the ayurvedic medication.
+While one person may receive panchakarma therapy appropriate to his or her age and seriousness of the complaint, another individual may simply be prescribed appropriate ayurvedic herbal supplements.
+It is therefore vital that you always consult an ayurvedic practitioner before taking any kind of the ayurvedic therapy.

 Ayurveda believes excessive pitha dosha as the main reason for hair loss.
 Hair follicles contain Brajaka Pitha which is one among the five types of pitha.
 When pitha at the root of hair increases and associates itself with vata dosha it results in the falling of hair.
 Kapha and Raktha then together block the follicle not allowing further fresh hair growth